rancher/docs/content/k3s/latest/en/security/self_assessment/_index.md

 Ensure that a minimal audit policy is created (Scored)
 <details>
 <summary>Rationale</summary>
-Logging is an important detective control for all systems, to detect potential unauthorised access.
+Logging is an important detective control for all systems, to detect potential unauthorized access.
 </details>

 **Result:** Does not pass.
 See the [Hardening Guide](../hardening_guide/_index.md) for details.